aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Copy all HTML files from the current working dir to the parent of the working dir
+Moves all files starting with an uppercase to the dir /tmp/u